What is Hepatitis C?

 - Avoid alcohol and other drugs

-- Get vaccinated against Hepatitis A and B
+- Get vaccinated for Hepatitis A and B

 3 Facts You Should Know About Hepatitis C